Bronx County is named for Jonas Bronck who established the first settlement in the area as part of the New Netherlands colony in 1639.

 Architect: Harrison and Abramawitz

 Description: The building faces south and is an eight story glass and concrete structure.
+The building is located in the center of the Bronx to the east of the courthouse.
 The south side has a recessed central entrance on the first story.
 Concrete pillars rise from the second to third stories with recessed walls.
 The top two stories are recessed with large horizontal windows.

 Old County Courthouse – New York ( Bronx )